 3.)
 Kew Gardens rose paradise

-You can find more about the rose garden at Kew Gardens here.
+You can find more about the rose garden and rose varieties growing at Kew Gardens here.

 4.)
 Holland Park rose garden